axibase/atsd/administration/change-base-directory.md

 By default ATSD is installed in the `/opt/atsd` directory.

-Execute these steps to move ATSD to a different file system.
+Complete this process to move ATSD to a different file system.

 Stop ATSD services.